wswmsword/navbar-s/README_EN.md

 - `gap`, number, Set the distance between the panel and the trigger (px)
 - `dynamicWidth`, boolean, allow the panel width to vary
 - `onlyKeyFocus`, boolean, set focus transfer to occur only when controlled by the keyboard
-- `close`, boolean, follow the trigger's position when toggling panels
+- `close`, boolean|number, follow the trigger's position when toggling panels

 ### Trigger